beejjorgensen/bgc/src/atomics.md

   visible to other threads.

 * No reads or writes of any variables/memory in the current thread can be reordered to happen after this release.
-They must resolve beforehand.

 * The release acts as a one-way barrier when it comes to code
   reordering: reads and writes in the current thread can be moved up